Angela K. VandenBroek, PhD Anthropologist of Innovation (and all the hype that entails)

 Chapter

-As a first-generation college student and scholar, my scholarly ambitions have always necessitated a patchwork career in parallel to my anthropological education.
-Beginning in retail customer service and ending in web design and development, this career has been shaped and guided by my growth as an anthropologist and my understanding of anthropology has in turn been shaped by my professional experiences.
-This chapter is a reflection inspired by my current position teaching applied anthropology students.
-I explore what I learned tacking between theoretical anthropology and applied anthropology and how this tacking became an intertwining praxis at the intersection of design, technology, and anthropology.
+As a first-generation scholar, my ambitions have always necessitated a patchwork career in parallel to my anthropological education.
+From customer service through to web development, these professional experiences have been shaped by my growth as an anthropologist and vice versa.
+This chapter is a reflection, inspired by teaching applied anthropology students, that explores what I learned tacking between theoretical anthropology and applied anthropology and how this tacking became an intertwining praxis at the intersection of design, technology, and anthropology.
 First, I argue that anthropology is not a career path that can only lead down one of two divergent roads: “academic” or “applied.”
-Rather, it is a way of thinking; it is a critical and ethical commitment; it is an ability to sit comfortably with intolerable complexity of social life and make sense of it; it is a curiosity and engagement with anthropological conversations.
-It is a way of moving through a career no matter where it starts from or goes to.
-Second, I outline a series of tactics for building a more productive and impactful anthropological praxis from this perspective using my experiences as an anthropological web designer as a case study.
-Drawing on design anthropology, collaborative anthropology, organizational anthropology, and science and technology studies, I contextualize these tactics as not merely ways to “get things done” on the job but also as a way of testing, extending, and expanding anthropological understandings of design and technology so that we may also “do some good.”
+Rather, it is a way of thinking; it is a critical and ethical commitment; it is an ability to sit comfortably with intolerable complexity of social life and make sense of it;; and it is a curiosity and engagement with anthropological conversations.
+Second, I outline a series of tactics for building a more productive and impactful anthropological praxis from this perspective.
+I contextualize these tactics as not merely ways to “get things done” but also as a way of testing, extending, and expanding anthropological understandings of design so that we may also “do some good.”

 Article